HelmSecure/armbian-images/README.md

 ## Installation Instructions
 1. Before installing Armbian on your Helm, backup up any data that you need to preserve.
 Once the Arbian image is programmed you will lose access to all data currently stored on your Helm.
 2. Helm v2 devices contain a Rockchip rk3399 SoC.
-The Rockchip rkdeveloptool running on a Linus host is required to flash the image.
+The Rockchip rkdeveloptool running on a Linux host is required to flash the image.
 Please following instruction found here for installing the rkdeveloptool on a Linux box.  https://github.com/rockchip-linux/rkdeveloptool
 3. Connect your Helm to power and to your router via ethernet
 4. When your Helm is fully booted, press and hold the power button for 25 seconds
 5. Remove the power cable, press the power button and hold, insert power cable.
 Keep the power button pressed for 6 seconds after inserting power and then release.
 This process will put your Helm into maskrom mode.